reframejs/reframe/docs/usage-manual.template.md

  - Repage - Low-level and unopinionted page management library that Reframe is build on top of
  - @brillout/html-head - Package that Reframe uses to generated the HTML head
  - @brillout/find - Package that the Reframe CLI uses to search for the `pages/` directory
+ - Rebuild - Package that the Reframe CLI uses to search for the `pages/` directory